A White Tea & Musk Inspired Aromatherapy Spray

 This option helps prevent the oils from separating as quickly.
 For small sprays like these, only a small amount would be needed.

-A White Tea & Musk Inspired Spray
+A White Tea & Musk Spray

 With just a few ingredients and a blend of essential oils, you can create your own white tea & musk aromatherapy spray that brings a soft, spa-like atmosphere into your home.